 I'm going to make a bold claim: By creating a winter capsule wardrobe, I have genuinely managed to cut my time of getting ready in the mornings to just 30 minutes.
 This is great for many obvious reasons, one of which is that I can maximise my time in a warm bed.

 Whether you're staying home, heading to an office or simply running out to do your errands, there are a few key elements a winter look needs in order to be both warm and practical.
-However, I hear you ask, can you still look good?
+However, I hear you ask, can you still look good at the same time?
 Well, I’m here to tell you the answer is yes!
 And to prove this, I've narrowed down my winter wardrobe to just eight key pieces that I wear on repeat and that I know will keep me warm whatever the elements throw at me.

 Want to know what they are?
 Keep scrolling to see how to re-create a high-performing winter wardrobe that’ll make your life (and morning routine) so much easier.